mbeddr/mps-platform-docs/src/doc/docs/aspects/test.md

     The easier solution is to place the tests in a separate solution and then invoke the make process for the solution that contains your input programmatically, so you can assert over the output.
 An example implementation of how the make process is invoked can be found in the [mbeddr-c part](http://127.0.0.1:63320/node?ref=r%3A35144171-bbda-419f-9015-4d1f075e1db4%28com.mbeddr.core.runconfiguration.pluginSolution.plugin%29%2F7943990500389317776).

     {{ answer_by('coolya') }}

+!!! question "Is it recommended to write editor tests?"

+    Most of the time they are difficult to maintain and break easily (e.g. a cell ID changes).
+It's better to avoid them or create other types of tests.
+For example, you can call behavior methods directly to simulate creating/modifying nodes.
+If you want to test if you could create a node, having a scope test that checks references can also be sufficient.
+The biggest trick is keeping those editor tests short to make them easier to fix when they fail.
+    Another problem with editor tests is that they don't show the difference graphically (MPS-38305).

 ??? question "How to write editor tests for context assistants?"